rohenaz/satchel/README.md

 #### `satchel.receive_address_link_url_mapper(address)`

-Generates link href for an explorer.bitcoin.com address.
+Generates link href for a bchsvexplorer.com address.

 #### `satchel.tx_link_url_mapper(txid)`

-Generates link href for an explorer.bitcoin.com tx.
+Generates link href for a bchsvexplorer.com tx.

 ## Special

 #### `satchel.bsv`
-You may access the `bitcore-lib-cash` library with `satchel.bsv`.
+You may access the `bsv` library with `satchel.bsv`.
 See an example of this in `satchel.broadcast_tx`.
-You can see more examples and documentation over at https://github.com/bitpay/bitcore-lib-cash
+You can see more examples and documentation over at https://github.com/moneybutton/bsv